What happens when new artificial intelligence (AI) tools are integrated into organisations around the world?

 Professor Gina Neff

-Professor Gina Neff is a Senior Research Fellow and Associate Professor at the Oxford Internet Institute and the Department of Sociology at the University of Oxford.
+Professor Gina Neff is a Professor of Technology and Society at the Oxford Internet Institute and the Department of Sociology at the University of Oxford.
 She studies the future of work in data-rich environments.
 She has published three books and over four dozen research articles on innovation and the impact of digital transformation.
 Her most recent book, Self-Tracking, co-authored with Dawn Nafus (MIT Press, 2016), focuses on the practices and politics of using consumer technologies to track health and other everyday personal metrics.
 Her book about the rise of internet industries in New York City, Venture Labor: Work and the Burden of Risk in Innovative Industries (MIT Press, 2012), won the 2013 American Sociological Association’s Communication and Information Technologies Best Book Award.
 Her next book, Building Information: How teams, companies and industries make new technologies work is co-authored with Carrie Sturts Dossick, with whom she directed the Collaboration, Technology and Organizations Practices Lab at the University of Washington.
 A pioneer in creating the area of “human-centred data science,” Professor Neff leads a new project on the organisational challenges companies face using artificial intelligence for decision making.

 She holds a PhD in sociology from Columbia University.
 Professor Neff has had fellowships at the British Academy, the Institute for Advanced Study and Princeton University’s Center for Information Technology Policy.
 Her writing for the general public appears in Wired, Slate and The Atlantic, among other outlets.
 She is the responsible technology advisor to GMG Ventures, a venture capital firm investing in digital news, media and entertainment companies.
 She is a strategic advisor on AI to the Women's Forum for the Economy & Society and leads the Minderoo Foundation’s working group on responsible AI.
 She serves the steering committee for the Reuters Institute for the Study of Journalism, the advisory board of Data & Society Research Institute, and is a member of the Royal Society’s high-level expert commission on online information.